Quick overview:

 The app now also supports EPUB and TXT files.

 The disadvantage: In the free version, text passages are randomly colored black - not exactly nice.
-But it's worth unlocking the full version.
+Unlocking the full version is worth it though.

 "Fiction Book Reader" - electronic book enjoyment

-This app supports the file formats FB2, EPUB (without DRM) and TXT.
-The app is therefore perfect for reading e-books from Amazon or a public library, where these formats are usually available, or for all readers who use standard e-book readers on the side (such as on www.ebookreadertest.net listed).
+This app supports the FB2, EPUB (without DRM) and TXT file formats.
+The app is therefore perfect for reading e-books from Amazon or a public library, where these formats are usually available, or for all readers who also use common e-book readers (such as those listed on www.ebookreadertest.net).

-The start page displays your own collection sorted by author, genre or category.
-You can add a book to the collection via the app bar by clicking on "Add a book".
+The start page shows your own collection sorted by author, genre or category if you wish.
+You can add a book to the collection via the app bar with "Add a book".

 With the Fiction Book Reader Lite app, you can easily navigate through your own e-books via the app bar.
 The table of contents shows in percentages how much you have already read.
 You can also create bookmarks and search through your e-books very easily.